wsj-logo

 Confidential

-We work with leading real estate managers on an exclusive basis, so we are the only place to find their coveted offerings.
-We have established ourselves as a preferred partner to leading managers because we are their peers and consistently perform.
+We typically work with leading real estate managers on an exclusive basis, so we are often the only place to find their coveted offerings.
+We have established ourselves as a preferred partner to top-tier managers because we are their longtime peers and consistently connect them with strategic investors.

 confidential-graphic